signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 - ML has static type checking
 - Racket does not have static type checking

-The job of static chekcer is to reject programs after they have been parsed but before they have been run.
+The job of static checker is to reject programs after they have been parsed but before they have been run.

 The static checker checks the program for correctness.